-- We discuss many different topics so that you quickly implused to asking questions and giving your opinion. - We watch videos and listen to tapes to improve your comprehension and ability to take notes.
-We practise writing in different styles and layouts so that you are able to write essays and reports for your - We practise writing in different styles and layouts so that other subjects. - We concentrate on developing your essay technique so that you can plan and structure your coursework.
-We work closely with your English teacher and provide additional support to help you with your English GCSE - We work closely with your English teacher and provide ad literature and Media coursework.
+- We discuss many different topics so that you quickly improve your pronunciation and range of vocabulary and get used to asking questions and giving your opinion. - We watch videos and listen to tapes to improve your comprehension and ability to take notes. - We practise writing in different styles and layouts so that you are able to write essays and reports for your other subjects. - We concentrate on developing your essay technique so that you can plan and structure your coursework. - We work closely with your English teacher and provide additional support to help you with your English GCSE literature and Media coursework.